Pizzagami/lenrek/README.md

 # lenrek
-a basic Linux kernel in Rust
+A basic Linux kernel in Rust